 Soil part 2: Texture is almost everything

-You may think that the triangle pictured above looks very complicated, and that I had assured you that soils should be easy to understand.
+You may think that the triangle pictured above looks very complicated, but once you learn how to use it you will understand how much fun it can be to categorize soils.
 This is a valuable tool that all soil scientists and people who regularly interact with soils use on the daily (usually as a mental picture rather than an actual photograph).
 This is a way to swiftly categorize soils based on texture.

 Before we dive into the triangle we must first understand what makes up soils.